-Biological Natural Sciences at Cambridge vs Biology at Oxford: What University Should I Choose in 2024?
+Biological Natural Sciences at Cambridge vs. Biology at Oxford: Which University is Right for You?

 In this blog, U2’s fantastic Oxbridge Biology tutor, Holly (Cambridge Biological Natural Sciences graduate), guides you through the key factors to consider when choosing between the Oxford Biology or Cambridge Biological Natural Sciences courses.
 This should be highly useful both for students making their initial course choice and for those who have decided but may want to brush up on the key differences in preparation for the possible, “why this course?” interview question.